msndvlpr/bonial/README.md

 ## 🏗 Architecture
 We follow the **MVVM (Model–View–ViewModel)** pattern:

-##  Application Features
-This application fetches the list of retailer advertisements and shows them in a single page as brochures.
-As requested in the requirement document, it shows only the brochures with type BROCHURE and BROCHURE_PREMIUM and filters the items closer than 5 km.
-So a menu has been added to let the user change the brochure type filter between BROCHURE and BROCHURE_PREMIUM.
-Additionally in the menu, a switch button has been added for Dark/Light theme change, as it has been implemented.

 ```
 UI (View) <--> ViewModel <--> Repository <--> Data Source (Network)
 ```